(Last Update: 08/15/2024)

 - Western Culture and Sleep Practices

-- In Western cultures, there is a strong emphasis on solitary sleeping to foster independence.
+- In Western cultures, solitary sleeping is strongly emphasized to foster independence.

-- These practices align with safety guidelines that recommend separate sleeping spaces for infants.
+- These practices align with safety guidelines that recommend separate infant sleeping spaces.

 - Balancing Tradition with Safety